The Social Security Disability Interview

 (For more information on these requirements, please see our articles about the non-medical eligibility requirements for SSDI and non-medical eligibility requirements for SSI.)

-Next, the claims rep will submit your claim to a disability claims examiner at Disability Determination Services (DDS) to evaluate your claim for disability.
-To learn about the next steps, please see our article about what happens at DDS.
+Next, the claims rep will submit your claim to a disability claims examiner at your state's DDS office who will make the initial decision on your claim.
+To learn more about the next steps in the determination process, see our article about what happens at DDS.

 Talk to a Disability Lawyer